scandio/lmvc-modules/lib/Scandio/lmvc/modules/session/readme.md

 ## Installation

-Just setup your app's config.json to add the upload module to the modules-array:
+Just setup your app's config.json to add the session module to the modules-array:

 ```js
 "modules": [